 We are communicating with people who just got back from Haiti and those who are still there.
 We know where to go on the island now.
 The challenge now is getting reliable transportation from the border of the Dominican Republic to several orphanages near Port-au-Prince.
-Next week it will be KIRF’s team of three and thousands of other relief workers from international NGO’s such as the World Food Programme, CARE, Red Cross, Oxfam,World Vision, etc.–all dealing with the transportation problem.
+Next week, it will be KIRF’s team of three and thousands of other relief workers from international NGO’s such as the World Food Programme, CARE, Red Cross, Oxfam,World Vision, etc.–all dealing with the transportation issue.
 The stories from aid workers at the border have been “interesting”.

 Donate to KIRF’s Stage II disaster relief for Haiti>